The Relationship Between OSA, Arthritis, and Osteoporosis

 - Difficulty concentrating

-- Dry mouth or soar throat in the morning
+- Dry mouth or a sore throat in the morning

 - Morning headaches